 For Complaints, the Title IX Coordinator will appoint an Investigator to handle the investigation.
 This Investigator will be a different person than the Title IX Coordinator.
 Following the investigation, the Investigator will draft an investigation report succinctly describing all collected information.
 Prior to completion of the investigative report, Vanderbilt will send to each party, and the party's adviser if any, a preliminary investigative report and the evidence subject to inspection and review.
-The evidence will be available at any hearing, to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of crossexamination.
+The evidence will be available at any hearing, to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination.
 Vanderbilt retains discretion to elect to send such materials in an electronic format or a hard copy.
 The provision of such evidence may include data security safeguards that prevent it from being downloaded, printed or forwarded.

 The parties will have ten (10) days to submit a written response to the preliminary investigative report.
-Any such comments are limited to no more than ten (10) double-spaced pages with one (1) inch margins and twelve (12) point font must be submitted by hand delivery to the Title IX Office, 110 21st Ave South, Suite 975, or by email attachment to the Investigator by no later than 5 pm on the tenth (10th) day following the date the parties receive the evidence.
+Any such comments are limited to no more than ten (10) double-spaced pages with one (1) inch margins and twelve (12) point font must be submitted by email attachment to the Investigator by no later than 5 pm on the tenth (10th) day following the date the parties receive the evidence.
 Requests for extensions must be submitted to the Investigator prior to the expiration of the ten (10)-day period.
 The investigator will consider any such response prior to completion of the final investigative report.

 The investigator will then create a final investigative report that fairly summarizes the relevant evidence, typically within 90 business days of the date the Respondent received notice of the investigation.
 The final investigative report will not make any recommendation as to whether a Protocol violation has occurred or potential sanctions.
-At least ten (10) days prior to a hearing, Vanderbilt will send the final investigative report to each party, and the party's adviser if any, for their review and written response.
-Any such response must be received by the Title IX Coordinator within five days of when the final investigative report was delivered to the party, so that the party's response may be available for consideration by the adjudicator.
+At least ten (10) days prior to a hearing, Vanderbilt will send the final investigative report to each party simultaneously, and the party's adviser if any, for their review and written response.
+Any such response must be received by the Title IX Coordinator within ten days of when the final investigative report was delivered to the party, so that the party's response may be available for consideration by the adjudicator.
+Any such comments are limited to no more than ten (10) double-spaced pages with one (1) inch margins and twelve (12) point font must be submitted by email attachment to the Investigator by no later than 5 pm on the tenth (10th) day following the date the parties receive the evidence.
 If warranted, the investigator may choose to update the final investigative report to take a party's response into account, in which case the hearing date may be postponed.